wlfmnstr/the-heartbroken-dev-tier-1/README.md

 By all means, play around with VSCode and get familiar with it!
 Its an awesome piece of software that is almost infinitely extensible with its massive library of installable extensions, and it comes pretty great out of the box.

-### 6. Fork this repository
+### 6. Fork This Repository

 Okay now we’re getting fancy and learning how to use this SCM stuff that we talked about earlier with GitHub.

 We are going to “Fork” **this** repository.
 Some of you may know what this means, and others it may be totally foreign.
 That’s great!

 - Forking is how you can clone / copy a repository that is outside of your GitHub account, into your github account.
 - This will give you a "forked" copy of the repository that is now effectively totally your own repository.
 - You can make any changes you want to your fork without impacting the repository you forked from (my repository in this case).
 - The repository you forked from is called the "upstream" repository.